gagolews/genieclust/README.md

 ## The *Genie*++ Hierarchical Clustering Algorithm (with Extras)

-A reimplementation of **Genie** - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016), originally published as an R package [`genie`](https://cran.r-project.org/web/packages/genie/).
+A faster and more powerful version of **Genie** - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016), originally published as an R package [`genie`](https://cran.r-project.org/web/packages/genie/).

 The Genie algorithm is based on a minimum spanning tree (MST) of the pairwise distance graph of an input point set.
-Just like single linkage, it consumes the edges of the MST in increasing order of weights.
+Just like the single linkage, it consumes the edges of the MST in increasing order of weights.
 However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index of the cluster size distribution raises above an assumed threshold,